venkatesh-akhouri/SceneDetect/README.md

 | ![Tokyo input](inference/image1.jpg) | ![Tokyo output](inference/resultant_image1.jpg) |
 | ![NYC input](inference/image2.jpg) | ![NYC output](inference/resultant_image2.jpg) |

-* The demo was tested on random images from, neither of which was used for validation or was part of test set.
+* The demo was tested on random images, neither of which was used for validation or was part of test set.

 **In-domain baseline** — a held-out KITTI test image the model never saw during training, for comparison against the out-of-domain photos above: